 Click image for more details.

-323) Very Rare German Lansknecht Katzbalger Sword Circa 1540-60: The Katzbalger sword is a rare short close combat sword for the Landsknecht mercenaries in 16th century Germany.
+323) Very Rare German Lansknecht Katzbalger Sword Circa 1540-60: Beautiful sword for sale.
+The Katzbalger sword is a rare short close combat sword for the Landsknecht mercenaries in 16th century Germany.
 It has a thick double blade with a circular point and a highly defensive circular eight guard.
 This example was found in a city wall.
 From one of the best private collections in the world.
 Contact Me To Get The Latest Lowest Price Possible From The Owner*

 Click image for more details.